 Monday Tuesday Wednesday Thursday Friday

-Core and Elec ctive Subjects ExCEL Core and Elective Subjects
+ExCEL

-Extended Learning Projects
+Core and Ele ctive Subjects Extended Learning Projects Core and Elec tive Subjects

 and Learning 4 Life Electives

 All students will participate in four learning4life seminar offerings (two compulsory and two elective) and three Extended Learning Projects.
-The offerings in both learning4life and the Extended Learning Projects are outlined below.
+The offerings in both learning4life and the Extended Learning Projects are outlined in this booklet.